Frequently Asked Questions

 If the secondment commences before 1 October, your appraisal will be carried out by your new Reporting Officer but using our appraisal system.

 If you move on or after 1 October, the Human Resources Office will call for a transfer report from your existing Reporting Officer and your appraisal for that reporting year will be based on the work carried out in your old job.
 Thereafter your new Reporting Officer will carry out your appraisal using our system.

-If you are in any doubt, you should contact the HR Enquiry Service (ext: 86500) for advice in the first instance.
+If you are in any doubt, you should contact the HR Office (ext: 86500) for advice in the first instance.

 14. What happens if I am on temporary promotion during the year?

 If you are being reported on whilst on temporary promotion, you will be assessed against the skills and behaviours profile for the higher grade by the Reporting Officer for that post, provided you have been doing the job for more than 6 months during the reporting year.
 Otherwise, the Human Resources Office will request a transfer report from your Reporting Officer in your substantive post.

 15. What happens if I am off sick during the year?